fa0311/TwitterInternalAPIDocument/doc/markdown/GraphQL.md

 # Twitter Unofficial GraphQL API Document<br>
 This document is entirely auto-generated and may contain errors.<br>
 ## Usage<br>
-If the parameter is an array type, it is encoded in json format.<br>
+If the parameter is an array type, encode it in json format.<br>
 Body example:<br>
 ```Python
 json.dumps({